spacelift-io/user-documentation/docs/installing-spacelift/reference-architecture/guides/first-setup.md

 - For informational purposes in the Spacelift frontend.
 - When generating the default AWS external ID and session names when performing role assumption as part of the [AWS Cloud integration](../../../integrations/cloud-providers/aws.md).
-- As part of the URL when accessing [Terraform modules](../../../vendors/terraform/module-registry.md) and [providers](../../../vendors/terraform/provider-registry.md) via the Spacelift private registry.
+- As part of the URL when accessing [OpenTofu/Terraform modules](../../../vendors/terraform/module-registry.md) and [providers](../../../vendors/terraform/provider-registry.md) via the Spacelift private registry.

 The account name must meet the following requirements: